Afraz496/fypafraz/README.md

 `$ ./runsimplekexntimes.sh 100 > simplekexresults.txt` (if you want 100 results)

-Then simply type:

-`$ python graphresults.py`

-Instead of running the key exchange once there is a shell script included to run the key exchange 'n' times.
-It can be used as:

 `$ ./runsimplekexntimes n` <----- Here n specifies the number of times the key exchange runs before the program terminates.

 If you are using a Unix based system you will need to make the shell script executable before running the above command, this can be achieved by: